Building Excellence

 When voters are asked for their top issues when deciding how to vote, the economy, inflation, immigration, and abortion top the list.
 Following that are issues like foreign policy, the state of democracy, health care, and the Middle East/Palestine conflict.
 Notably absent from most lists is fiscal policy.
 Hence, as we watch the candidates from here, the top issues will be the ones getting the most attention.

-President Biden, like every incumbent regardless of party affiliation, has the advantage of being able to act on some issues while in office.
+The Biden/Harris administration, like every incumbent administration regardless of party affiliation, has the advantage of being able to act on some issues while in office.
 There have been recent announcements about raising tariffs on Chinese electric vehicles, potential action on immigration and the asylum process, and ongoing actions to forgive some student loans.

 In addition, previously passed bills — the Infrastructure Investment and Jobs Act, the CHIPS and Science Act, and the Inflation Reduction Act — assure additional fiscal spending over the course of 2024.
 These actions, along with the potential to release $60 billion to $100 billion in pending Employee Retention Credits, improve the outlook for economic growth between now and year-end.
 These actions are not unlike actions taken by previous administrations of both parties to avoid an economic recession before an election.